retro-arcade-games/mame-data-manager/README.md

 Simply follow the on-screen instructions to perform the desired actions.

+## Documentation

+More detailed documentation about the project can be found [here](./docs/README.md)

 ## Credits

 MAME Data Manager wouldn't be possible without the invaluable contributions and resources provided by the following individuals and communities: